Passports & Visas

 How do I Apply for a Visa?

-It is your responsibility to determine if a visa is required for your study abroad program.
+It is your responsibility to determine if a visa is required for your program.
 To determine if a visa is required, you should consult the consulate or embassy of the host country.
 U.S. citizens can also find additional visa and country information on the U.S. State Department website.

 If your program requires a visa, you to apply as soon as you are accepted into the program and have access to the required materials.
 Failure to obtain a visa, or the correct visa, may lead to denial of entry or criminal charges and would not result in any program refunds.

 If a visa is required, be sure to research what materials are required as part of the application.
-Some countries may require a bank statement showing sufficient funds to study abroad, acceptance letters from host institutions, proof of health insurance, etc. The most up-to-date information on what will be needed for your visa application can be found on the host country’s consulate or embassy website.
+Some countries may require a bank statement showing sufficient funds to participate in your program, acceptance letters from host institutions, proof of health insurance, etc. The most up-to-date information on what will be needed for your visa application can be found on the host country’s consulate or embassy website.
 You will also be able to determine from the website if you need to make an in-person appointment with the consulate or embassy.
 If you need assistance, there are fee-based companies (visa agencies) that can aid you in the visa process.

 Common Required Application Materials

 Visa Information for Non-U.S. Citizens

 If you are not a U.S. citizen, it is your responsibility to know and understand the rules and regulations of leaving the U.S. to study within another country.
 You must follow the visa regulations for the country that issues your passport.
 For example, a Chinese student enrolled at the University of Illinois Urbana-Champaign who wants to study abroad on a program in Italy should follow Italy’s visa requirements for Chinese citizens.

 If you are a non-U.S. citizen and plan to return to the university after studying abroad, remember the following: